atlp-rwanda/atlp-pulse-bn/README.md

 // open the link printed at the end of the command
 ```
+Make sure to get the `.env` values from a contributor.
 If you already have the project.
 Open a terminal from the project directory and be sure to update your local copy before proceeding using this command

 ```git